Qos (deity): Origins, meaning and cult

 The word "Qos" is never used on its own in the Tanakh, however it does unambiguously appear twice as an element in a personal name in Ezra 2:53 and Nehemiah 7:55 as Barqos, "son of Qos".
-The name Qōs itself may mean bow.
+Qōs (قوس) is an Arabic word meaning bow, probably suggesting the god's name origin.
+(Note: The Arabic names for three stars in the constellation of Sagittarius that comprise the archer's bow are all named Qos as well, but commonly transcribed as Kaus Media,Kaus Borealis and Kaus Australis, with the Latin names as translations of their original Arabic positioning.)

-Qōs became identified with Quzah, "the archer" in the north Arabian pantheon, worshiped both as a mountain and a weather god.
+Based on a reference in Josephus, Javier Teixidor believes Qōs must have become identified with Quzah, "the archer" in the north Arabian pantheon, worshiped both as a mountain and a weather god.
 The similarity of the name would have permitted an assimilation of Qōs to the Arabian god of the rainbow, qaws quzaḥ.
+On the basis of the same reference, John F. Healey believes that evidence for this identification is limited.

 The worship of Qōs appears to originally have been located in the Ḥismā area of southern Jordan and north-western Arabia, where a mountain, Jabal al-Qaus, still bears that name.
 He entered the Edomite pantheon as early as the 8th century B.C.
 M. Rose speculates that, prior to Qōs's advent, Edom may have worshipped Yahweh—early Egyptian records reference a place called yhw in the land of the Shasu—and the former then overlaid the latter and assumed supremacy there when the Idumeans lost their autonomy under Persian rule, perhaps compensating for the destruction of national independence, a mechanism similar to that of the strengthening of Yahweh worship after the fall of the Jewish kingdom.
 Qōs is described as a "King", is associated with light, and defined as "mighty".
 His works are described as ones where he "adorns, avenges, blesses, chooses(?) gives".